ASK KNOX

 The skills Field

-Skills are versioned knowledge libraries referenced by ID.
+Skills are versioned knowledge libraries referenced by ID and version.
 They load into context progressively — full content only when the agent determines the skill is relevant.

 agent = client.beta.agents.create(